Architecture¶

 Validate Before Upload¶

 adif-mcp's validation engine catches data defects at the source.
 A busted QSO is not a confirmation — and a rare DXpedition contact may be irreplaceable.
-Validate before uploading to LoTW, eQSL, or Club Log.
+Validate before uploading to LoTW or eQSL.

 Pip Install and Go¶